mayconfmelo/min-manual/docs/manual.typ

 #arg(
   "lang:", "string"
 )[
-  Defines the language of the written text.
+  Defines the language of the text.
 ]

 #arg(
   "justify:", "boolean"
 )[
-  Defines if thebtext will have justified aligment.
+  Defines if the text will have justified aliment.
 ]

 #arg(